Sengathir24/Elder-Security-System-with-FaceRecognition-Fire_detection-and-Fall_recognition/Face-Recognition/README.txt

-The code for face recognition goven in this repository file creates a csv file with name <current date> and stores the name of the person detected and the <current time> using haarcascade method.
+The code for face recognition given in this repository creates a csv file with a file name <current date> and stores the name of the person detected and the <current time> using haarcascade method.